octagonn/Moxy-Rates-Template-Transfer/README.md

 # Moxy Rates Template Transfer

-A Windows application that automates the process of transferring data from Adjusted Rates Excel spreadsheets into Template Excel spreadsheets, with intelligent column mapping and format detection.
+A Windows application that transfers data from Adjusted Rates Excel files to Template Excel files with smart column mapping.

-## Features
+## Key Features

-- **Intuitive GUI Interface**: Easy-to-use interface for file selection and configuration
+- Easy-to-use interface for selecting files
-- **Intelligent File Format Detection**: Automatically analyzes and identifies file structures
+- Automatic file format detection
-- **Smart Column Mapping**: Handles different column naming conventions across files
+- Smart column mapping for different naming conventions
-- **Template Integration**: Seamlessly integrates data with existing templates
+- Template integration for consistent output
-- **Mapping Templates**: Save and reuse successful mappings for similar files
+- Save and reuse mapping templates
-- **Visual Mapping Interface**: Manual mapping interface when automatic detection is uncertain

 ## Installation

-### Option 1: Using the Installer (Recommended)
+### Quick Install (Recommended)

-1. Download the latest installer from the [Releases](https://github.com/your-username/moxy-rates-template-transfer/releases) page
+1. Download the installer from [Releases](https://github.com/your-username/moxy-rates-template-transfer/releases)
-2. Run the installer and follow the on-screen instructions
+2. Run the installer and follow the instructions
-3. Launch the application from the Start menu or desktop shortcut
+3. Launch from Start menu or desktop shortcut

-### Option 2: Running from Source (Windows)
+### Run from Source (Windows)

-1. Make sure you have Python 3.9+ installed with "Add Python to PATH" enabled during installation
+1. Install Python 3.9+ with "Add Python to PATH" enabled
 2. Clone or download this repository
-3. **Simple setup:**
-   - Double-click `setup.bat` to install all dependencies automatically
+3. Run `setup.bat` to install dependencies
-   - After setup completes, run `run_app.bat` to start the application

-4. **Manual setup:** If the simple setup doesn't work
-   - Open Command Prompt as administrator
-   - Navigate to the repository folder: `cd path\to\moxy-rates-template-transfer`
-   - Install the required dependencies: `python -m pip install -r requirements.txt`
-   - Run the application: `pythonw main.pyw` or use `run_app.bat`

-### Troubleshooting Setup

-- **Python not found**: Make sure Python is installed and added to your PATH
-- **pip not recognized**: Try using `python -m pip` instead of just `pip`
-- **Import errors**: Make sure all dependencies are installed with `python -m pip install -r requirements.txt`
+4. Start the app with `run_app.bat`

-## Usage
+## How to Use

-### Basic Usage

 1. Launch the application
-2. Click **Browse...** to select your Adjusted Rates Excel file
+2. Select your Adjusted Rates Excel file
-3. Click **Browse...** to select your Template Excel file
+3. Select your Template Excel file
-4. Specify an output filename or use the default
+4. Set an output filename or use the default
-5. Click **Process Files** to start the transfer
+5. Click "Process Files"

-### Advanced Features
+## Advanced Options

-- **Preview Mapping**: Click this button to see and modify the column mapping before processing
+- **Preview Mapping**: View and adjust column mapping before processing
-- **Auto-detect file formats**: Enable to automatically detect file structures
+- **Auto-detect**: Automatically identify file structures
-- **Use saved mappings**: Enable to reuse previously saved mappings for similar files
+- **Use saved mappings**: Apply previously saved mappings
-- **Save mapping templates**: In the mapping dialog, check "Save as mapping template" to reuse mappings
+- **Save mapping templates**: Save current mapping for future use

-## File Requirements
+## Required Columns

-### Adjusted Rates File

-The Adjusted Rates file should contain the following columns (though the exact names can vary):
+The Adjusted Rates file should include these columns (names may vary):
 - Coverage
 - Term
 - Miles (or FromMiles/ToMiles)